learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/GraphDB_Neo4j.md

 RETURN r
 ```

 This query creates a LOVES relationship between two existing Person nodes.
 If the nodes do not already exist, the MATCH clause will not find them.
-The relationship is directed from Alice to Bob, indicating that Alice loves Bob.
+This query will have no effect and do nothing.
+If they exist, the relationship will be created and it is directed from Alice to Bob, indicating that Alice loves Bob.

 Alternatively, you can create both nodes and their relationship in a single query: